Wologman/Anqa/README.md

 * **Every animal** sound must get a time-frequency box.
 Where the species can not be identified, fall back to a higher taxonomic order.
 For example insects should use 47158.
 * **A naming schema** matching the above codes to what ever local scheme is to be used, plus the scientific name
 * **An 'unknown' label** for any wildlife sound that can not be identified.
+* **Original source filename**, start-stop time within, and sampling rate are tracked through subsequent sub sampling
 * **Modularity** - It should be possible to merge any two datasets programatically, whilst keeping the above properties
 * **Open Source** CC-BY licence, where no licence already exists for a given row-item in the metadata

 Whilst open-sourcing the training data, regional institutions should also be encouraged to make careful use of their time/date/location metadata to create and hold back independent test sets for model selection and calibration.

-By creating models that also predict time-frequency boxes in the same format, we enable efficient data reviewing, model calibration, and continuous improvement of the datasets through human-in-loop review.
+By creating models that also predict time-frequency boxes in the same format, we enable efficient data reviewing, model calibration, and continuous improvement of the datasets through human-in-loop review in a single unified format.

 <img src=".//images/anqa_diagram.png" width="900">